• Skip to main content

 Why does it matter?

-According to the US Department of labor, 70% of illegal drug users (14.8 million people) are employed.
-This means that it’s almost a statistical certainty that one or more of your employees engage in drug use.
-While the overwhelming majority of employees don’t, the few who do will hurt your business financially.
-Studies show that employees who engage in drug and/or heavy alcohol use are 33% less productive than their sober co-workers, and on average, cost their employers an additional $7,000 annually.
-In total, substance abuse costs American employers more than $160 billion each year due to accidents, lost productivity and other related problems.
+While the overwhelming majority of employees don’t engage in drug use, the few who do will hurt your business financially.
+Studies show that employees who engage in drug and/or heavy alcohol use are 33% less productive than their sober co-workers.
+On average, it costs their employers up to $7,000 annually.
+When you consider the amount of revenue lost due to accidents, a decrease in productivity, absenteeism, and other related problems, substance abuse costs American employers more than $160 billion each year.

 What can a drug-free workplace program do for you?